rgb-archive/spec/RGB_protocol_specification.md

 ### Main features
 #### Contract Engine
 In order to be able to compose and verify asset transactions related to a specific contract, RGB-compliant wallets must include a software module capable to run transactions against the meta-script contained in any public contract, testing deterministically the compliance with the contract.
 The meta-script should allow an easy versioning to build and manage expansions, dialect, upgrades.
+#### Publisher Servers
+The scheme requires additional agreed-upon third parties which store the chain of encrypted proofs and accept related queries, possibly in a "Bloom filter" way to increase privacy (false positive can be added randomly in order to maintain even more privacy).
+In the context of an issued asset, these **"publisher"** servers could be mantained by the issuer itself.
+More generally, they can be mantained individually by the receivers, or by one or many independent third parties selected from a set defined by the receivers.
+The storage and the trasmission of the proofs could be achieved via a decentralized sistem (BitTorrent, IPFS, Siacoin, ecc.), but the censorship-resistance gains do not compensate for the increased complexity.
+Moreover, the Proofmarshal Integration (see below) requires a centralized third party anyway, which could be effectevely leveraged for the Lightning Network Integragion (see below) as well.
+#### Extended URI
+Since any assumption of additional protocols for off-band communication weakens the standardness of the proposal, we leverage the only type of off-band communication already assumed as existing in most Bitcoin on-chain transactions: the address passing.
+When a payee generates an address to give to the payer, he also transmit the IP address (or set of IP addresses) of the selected Publisher Server (or collection of Publisher Servers), and he finally generates a number, hereby called **“dark-tag”**, passing it to the payee along with the address and the Publishing information.
+This feature can be developed extending the standard Bitcoin URI.

+#### Proofmarshal Integration
+The protocol will also include another L2 strategy for scalability/fungibility, an asset-specific implementation of the “Proofmarshal” concept, based on “Single-Use-Seals” and “Proof-of-Publication-Ledgers”.
+In this integration, a Publisher Server *might* also act as **“sealer”**, with the ability to censor transactions but not to manipulate/forge/falsify them by committing multiple proofs from different anonymous users to a single UTXO.
+This could decouple the anti-double-spending function of the Bitcoin blockchain from the specific asset transations, making possible to "seal" a huge number of them spending a single Bitcoin UTXO.

-#### Lightning support
+#### Lightning Network Integration
 Being the protocol UTXO-based, it will be possible to link one or more assets owned to a Lightning Network channel which becomes *colored*, exchanging state updates which are compliant to the asset scheme, with strong guarantees that asset distribution will be preserved also in case of non-consensual closures.

-[expand]
-#### Storage and Proofmarshal
-The scheme requires one or more agreed-upon third parties which store the chain of proofs and accept queries in a "Bloom filter" way to increase the final user's privacy.
-False positive can be added randomly in order to maintain even more privacy.

-In the context of an issued asset, this **"storage"** server could be the issuer itself, or an independent third party selected from a set defined by the receiver of the transaction.

-The protocol will also include another L2 strategy for scalability/fungibility, an asset-specific implementation on the “Proofmarshal” concept, based on “Single-Use-Seals” and “Proof-of-Publication-Ledgers”. this storage third party *might* also act as **“sealer”**, with the ability to censor transactions but not to manipulate/forge/falsify them by committing multiple proofs from different anonymous users to a single UTXO.

-[expand]

-#### Dark Color
-In order to increase the anonymity set for each issued asset in the context of on-chain transactions, a feature is introduced that makes the tracking of each token possible for the token receivers only, and completely unrelated with the ordering of outputs/input.

-Since any assumption of additional protocols for off-band communication weakens the standardness of the proposal, we leverage the only type of off-band communication already assumed as existing in most Bitcoin on-chain transactions: the address passing.
-When a payee generates an address to give to the payer, he also generates a number, hereby called **“dark-tag”**, and he passes it to the payee along with the address.

-#### Token Transactions
+In this way, it will be possible to leverage the scalability and privacy features of the Lightning Network, as well as LN-enabled atomis swaps for decentralized asset exchange.

+### Structure

 ##### Address-Based vs UTXO-Based